An Overview of Newcastle

 A bustling city, calm countryside, and picturesque coastline combined into one.
-Moving to Newcastle is the perfect place for the soul that is wishing to be a few miles drive away from different kinds of adventures.
+Newcastle is the perfect place for the soul that is wishing to be a few miles drive away from different kinds of adventures.
 Despite being one of the most historical cities in Great Britain, it still manages to become one of the most popular destinations for people of all ages and backgrounds.

 Low Cost of Living

-One of the key factors for the prosperity in Newcastle is the availability of quality education.
+One of the critical factors for the prosperity in Newcastle is the availability of quality education.
 There are different kinds of schools in the city, most producing one of the highest exam scores in England.
-Newcastle University is known for being one of the best in the country for a lot of their courses.
-With an enrollment capacity of 25,000 students, the passing rate is quite high and makes the competition to pass the entrance exams quite difficult.
-Being a fairly small city also makes it easier for students to commute to school making it quite convenient.
-This is also one of the reasons why companies move up north in order to provide the postgraduates with opportunities to work with big businesses and help grow their brand.
+Newcastle University is known for being one of the best in the country in many of their degree programs.
+With an enrollment capacity of 25,000 students, the passing rate is quite high, and entrance exams are difficult to pass.
+Being a fairly small city also makes it easier for students to commute to school, making it quite convenient.
+Additionally, Newcastle’s educational reputation is also a reason why companies are moving up north; they can hire graduates and postgraduates who can help grow their brands.

-Geordies are most popular for their growing nightlife due to their abundance in bars and clubs.
-They also provide cheap and affordable places for undergraduate students to enjoy.
+Geordies are most famous for their growing nightlife due to their abundance in bars and clubs.
+They also provide cheap and affordable places for students to enjoy.
 There is no age limit for a person to enjoy a night out in this city since there are pubs which cater to each generation specifically.
-The City Tavern is most popular for being one of the oldest in the city.
+The City Tavern is most famous for being one of the oldest in the city.
 Since 1923, it has been serving Gin and Ale in its historic nook.
 The Tyne Bar is also one of Newcastle’s most famous bars.
 Despite its small space, it contains a lot of things such as a jukebox, multiple gigs, and a wide variety of food and drinks.